ohedin/baffold/README.md

 # baffold

 Example of use of bazel and skaffold.
-Builds and run a go + java images.
+Builds and run a go + java + nodejs images.

 Also used to show a problem with skaffold with non root image targets.